MC 23: The Tale of the Herd and the Dung Beetles

 At first, the dung beetles could not believe their good fortune.

 Until, one day all they seemed to do is eat dung and produce frass.
 There was either no time to do anything else and when there was time, no one could remember how or why they once rolled the stuff.
 And as the day’s past, the horses, having no reason to eat anything nutritious, the herd turned to eating whatever took the least energy to process into dung.
-Afterall, it’s not like the dung beetles could eat anything else.
+Afterall, it’s not like the dung beetles had much of a choice.
+They’d want what they got.

 The beetles could be heard to complain that dung was not what it used to be.
 The wiser beetles even gave it a name “enshittification”.
 The dung became impossibly large but empty of energy.
 How could it be otherwise.
-Not only, had the horses realised that they could get a better frass return from eating the poorest roughage than they did anything else, but the beetles had stopped performing their unpaid work for the grass.
+Not only had the horses realised that they could get a better frass return from eating the poorest roughage than the best, but the beetles had stopped performing their unpaid work that had yielded the horse the highest quality grass and thus the juiciest meals.
 Turning the soil, transporting nutrients and providing all manner of “ecosystem services” to the once healthy meadow.
-Whose protest song grew faint and melancholy, as the Anemoi blew wind through what remained of the dying grass.
+Whose protest song grew faint and melancholy, as the Anemoi blew wind through what remained of the dying grass to produce no more than a whimper.

 But the younger beetles had no time to complain.
 Cursed to only consume horse dung, found themselves having to process more dung just to survive.
 Unable even to find time to lay their larvae, there were now fewer beetles to produce the frass demanded by the horse in exchange for their dung that grew sour and tasteless.

 “My insects and Hesperides apples are all gone.
 The fields are dust and poor dung beetles are turning themselves inside out to get through the day” exclaimed Artemis.
-“And , look at the state of my horses.”
-Emaciated they could barely move for the frass they horded up and protected from the flies and each other.
+“And, look at the state of my horses.”
+Emaciated they could barely move for the frass they horded up and protected from the thieving flies and each other.

 The fields, now bare of all varieties of grass.
 The horses had turned to eating all the flowers.
 “The leaves will be next” she sighed.

-In no time at all, Hermes had done what only that primordial deity Thanatos (who we met in MC19) could do.
-Thanatos was the personification of death.
+In no time at all, Hermes had done what even the primordial deity Thanatos (who we met in MC19) could not.
+Thanatos was the personification of evil.
 The son of Nyx, merciless and indiscriminate, he was hated by the gods and mortals alike.
-He brought the emptiness from which no life springs and flows.
+Even Hades, the god of the underworld hated him.
+Where as death produced souls for the underworld, thantos stole the life that would never be born denying Hades his souls.
+Thanatos was responsible for emptiness from which no life springs, flows and dies before journeying across the Styx.
 The one true evil.

-But Hermes was nowhere to be found.
-Recognising the great mischief he had caused he tranformed himself into a snake and slid away.
+But the god of finance was nowhere to be found.
+Recognising the great and terrible mischief he had caused he transformed himself into a snake and slid away.

-Today there’s only a barren empty wasteland where that tranquil meadow once flourished Legend has it, that once the horses had eaten everything, the beetles that had not died from over work producing frass, starved.
-And the horses, like the cursed Erysichthon, consumed their own bodies until nothing was left of them - other than this story.
+Today there’s only a barren empty wasteland where that tranquil meadow once flourished.
+Legend has it, that once there was nothing left to transform into dung, the beetles that had not died from over work producing frass, starved.
+And the horses, like the cursed Erysichthon, once there was no more frass, it is said that they consumed their own bodies until nothing was left of them - other than this apocryphal story.

 I suspect not.

-Consider a can of coke.
-The Coca Cola Company get’s no value from it’s product.
-Processesing the sugar, carbonated water, cafeine, colour and flavoring etc. into an aluminium can but extracting no value for itself from the process.
-Likewise, being a corporation it has no pleasure from the bite of the carbonation, the hit of dopameine or the rush of energy.
+But, consider a can of a fizzy beberage.
+The company that produced it gets no direct value from its product.
+Processing the sugar, carbonated water, caffeine, colour and flavouring etc. into an aluminium can but extracting no value for itself from the process.
+Likewise, being a corporation it has no pleasure from the bite of the carbonation, the hit of dopamine or the rush of energy.
 Unable to extract any value from their product, the value in the can remains completely undigested by the company.
-But for the existence of ambient market, a can of coke is indistuighable from a waste product.
+But for the existence of ambient market, the can is indistinguishable from a waste product.

-Similarly, the money can be considered a type of waste.
+Similarly, money can also be considered a type of waste.

-The individual who tranformed their time, labour and energy into that can of coke may have extracted know how and experience, but otherwise was unable to process their work into anything useful but the money.
+The individual who transformed their time, labour and energy into that can may have extracted know how and experience but otherwise are unable to process their work into anything useful but the money.
 But money, having no sugar or fats can’t be broken down to produce energy, in its physical form.
 Again, but for the ambient market, money bears an uncanny resemblance to a waste product.
 Useful only when the use of it is lost.

-But what of the money in the hands of the Coca Cola Company?
+But what of the money in the hands of the producer?

-Only a part of the money ever seems useful to the Coca Cola Company and therfore not waste but a source of value.
+Only a part of the money ever seems useful to the company.
+Thus, a portion of it is useful and not waste.
 Some processed into wages to pay for the raw materials, labour and energy to make their product and to pay their marketing agencies and of course, the lawyers.
-But a good portion may still go “undigested” and available for export in the form of dividends and buybacks.
+But a good part of remaining portion may still go “undigested” and available for export in the form of dividends and buybacks.
 Which again looks a lot like poo.

 Why do I suspect a divided or a buyback is a waste product?

-Because, as a rule, the act of paying either the dividend or the buy back price has an almost imperceptive effect on the operations and activities of the company.
+Because, as a rule, the act of paying either the dividend or the buyback price has an almost imperceptive effect on the operations and activities of the company.
 In much the same way that defecating is not considered harmful among animals, losing the use of excess profits to shareholders is not considered harmful to the corporation.
-Indeed, company are encorage to be regular and to proudly announce their fiscal movements.
+Indeed, company are encouraged to be regular and to proudly announce their fiscal movements.
 Put simply, if a company has no use for its reserves or has so much that it cannot use and decides to declare a dividend, under the right conceptual microscope, it’s hard to distinguish that portion of profit from a kind of incorporeal dung.
-In this sense, the shareholders should ideally be a kind useful dung beetle.
+In this sense, the shareholders should ideally be seen as kind useful dung beetle.

-Of course, when I say poo, I don’t mean feaces, crap, dung of frass or any other biological excrement.
+Of course, when I say poo, I don’t mean faeces, crap, dung of frass or any other biological excrement.
 I mean things with the characteristics of poo.
 More precisely, things which the producer can’t extract value from and therefore can do no useful work within the boundaries of the producer.
 And, having no value to the producer, the producer experiences an irrepressible urge to export.
-The Coca Cola Company is no less compelled to dispatch its beverages to the market as the bear it’s shit in the woods.
+The company that produced the can is no less compelled to dispatch its beverages to the market than a bear to dispatch it’s shit to the woods.
 And, as I hope to explain in my next post, for much the same reason.

-When I set out to research the concept of value in use in in 2021, I had no idea I was developing a scatalogical theory of value.
-But realising that economics was more the study of scat than scarcity, I have spent the past 12 month methodically working through the implications of this potentially non trivial realisation.
+When I set out to research the concept of value in use in in 2021, I had no idea I was developing a scatological theory of value.
+But realising that economics was more the study of scat than scarcity, I have spent the past 12 month methodically working through the implications of this potentially nontrivial realisation.

-But wishing to avoid (or at least minimise) being labeled coprologist, I began thinking more mythologically.
-Less logos and more mythos may be required if this new vulgar science was ever to take its place along side the dismsal science.
+But wishing to avoid (or at least minimise) being labelled coprologist, I began thinking more mythologically.
+Less logos and more mythoi may be required if this new vulgar science was ever to take its place alongside the dismal science.

-The greek myths never shyed from taboo subject matter.
-Next to opediues killing his father and marrying his mother, the idea of developing a tale that explored the dangers of exchanging waste products seemed tame (if not a liitle crude).
+The Greek myths never shied from taboo subject matter.
+Next to Oedipus killing his father and marrying his mother, the idea of developing a tale that explored the dangers of exchanging waste products seemed tame (if not a little crude).

-But in thinking mythologically about the more moderns myth - supply and demand, the concept of equilibrium, maximization of profits - I hope to expose a truth about economics that is more powerful and makes more acessible the reasoned explanation to come.
+But in thinking mythologically about the more modern myth - supply and demand, the concept of equilibrium, maximization of profits, counter- value - I hope to expose a truth about economics that is more powerful and makes more accessible the reasoned explanation to come.

-The Tale of the Herd and the Dung Beetles, is an invitation to think about the causes of enviromental and social decay and collapse in way that, in some measure , defies all but our common sense.
-For as fantastic the greek myths, they are still retold because there is some element of truth re-inforced by what we experience, if not what we learn.
+The Tale of the Herd and the Dung Beetles is an invitation to think about the causes of environmental and social decay and collapse in way that, in some measure, defies all but our common sense.
+For as fantastic the Greek myths, they are still retold because there is some element of truth re-enforced by what we experience, if not what we learn.